-Sadly, on September 17, 2008, tragedy struck, and Didier was killed when his plane crashed near Cognac and the world mourned at the loss one of its visionary winemakers.
-He was 52.
+Sadly, on September 17, 2008, tragedy struck, and Didier was killed when his plane crashed near Cognac.
+The world mourned at the loss one of its visionary winemakers who was 52 upon his death.

 Didier was survived by his son and daughter, Louis Benjamin and Charlotte.
 Both had grown up at the winery, and in recent years, Benjamin had worked alongside his father in the vineyards and cellar and had very much absorbed his perfectionist attitudes and practices.
 Nonetheless, there were enormous shoes to fill, and the wine world watched with quiet reserve to see whether there would be any questions about the succession of this great estate.

 However, after seeing the truly remarkable results in both the 08 and 09 vintages, it was clear that the winery would not miss a beat at Benjamin’s helm.
 In fact, when asked, many journalists and winemakers seem to mutter under their breath that in a few short years the son may have already surpassed qualitatively the remarkable achievements of the father?!
 For the modest, yet quietly confident Benjamin, these comparisons are not what motivates him, but rather an inner drive to continue to push the limits of quality in all the wines that he makes.
 For sure, however, Didier would have been proud.